NewStrangeWorlds/FastChem/docs_src/sections/python_module.rst

   operating system.
 | If ``pyFastChem`` has been built using the ``setup.py`` script or
-  installed via ``PyPI``, then the module will be located in your normal Python module library path.
-It, thus, can be accessed from everywhere on your system like any other standard Python package.
+  installed via ``PyPI``, then the module will be located in your normal Python module library path and can thus be accessed from anywhere on your system like any other standard Python package.
 The location and additional module information can be obtained via